DarkMatterCore/nxdumptool/host/README.md

 A new `StartExtractedFsDump` command will never be issued unless an ongoing extracted FS dump is either cancelled (via [`CancelFileTransfer`](#cancelfiletransfer)) or finished (via [`EndExtractedFsDump`](#endextractedfsdump)).

-This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) -- it'll never be issued if this mode is active.
+This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) and the [`StartBulkNspDump`](#startbulknspdump) command -- it'll never be issued if either of these modes is active.

 #### EndExtractedFsDump